-By Samantha Anderson
+By Samantha Anderson for the RSDSA blog.

 2018 is coming up quickly.
 With a new year, everyone is thinking of restarting and having a better year.
 For those of us with CRPS, we’re looking for hope while also looking to improve our lives through a new years resolution.
 Let’s talk about the changes we can make.

 There are typically two types of people in this world.
 There are those that boast “New Year, new me” at the strike of midnight on January 1, and then there are those that roll their eyes and say that a new year is only a change of numbers.
 I, for one, am in between those people.
 I’m not an optimist and I’m not a pessimist.
 I like think of myself as a Samanthaist.
 Regardless, 2018 is coming up quickly.
 2017 was quite a year.
 Some will say it was the best year, some will say it was the worst, and others will say it was not particularly memorable.
 My thought is I want something positively memorable every year, even through the bad.
 So, how can we all move towards making our 2018 a year that is positively memorable?